Which is your favourite anti-smoking and vaping Ad?

 The Critics’ Choice is an initiative coordinated annually by Quit Victoria, as part of a strategy to reduce the prevalence of tobacco smoking and e-cigarette use among young people.

-Critics’ Choice is a free online smoking prevention resource for upper primary and lower secondary schools.
-Students are invited to watch a selection of anti-smoking advertisements from around the world and vote for their favourite – the one most likely to prevent them from taking up smoking or encouraging them to quit.
+Upper primary and secondary students are encouraged to watch a selection of anti-smoking advertisements from around the world and vote on their favourite, including the one most likely to prevent them from taking up smoking or encouraging them to quit.